-The primary aim of this module is to enable practitioners to critically explore and analyse the specialist on-going care provided for patients being cared for in either Cardiac, Cardiothoracic, Renal, Neuroscience, or Orthopaedic care environments.
+The primary aim of this module is to enable practitioners to critically explore and analyse the specialist on-going care provided for patients being cared for in either Cardiac, Cardiothoracic, Renal or Neuroscience.

 The module will review generic themes through exploration and analysis of the patient journey and experience of care.

 The module is delivered at the Preston campus during semesters 1 & 2.
 There are 9 study days in total and these are scheduled to take place on Tuesday's of non-consecutive weeks.
 Each study day is delivered as follows: a 2 hour session core session which sets to explore key generic concepts relevant to all specialist pathways.
 These key concepts are then subject to specialist exploration in a 3 hour teaching session which is linked to the students area of practice.

 This module will provide shared learning opportunities for a range of health care practitioners via generic core theme teaching.
 Students will also be provided with bespoke subject specialty teaching and learning opportunities in the subject specialty areas of Cardiac, Cardiothoracic, Neuroscience or Renal care.
 Students will examine important aspects of care delivery via the analysis of the patient’s journey through the health care system.